 Drone Fly Map Geelong

 In Geelong, drones are not welcomed within the CBD due to the hospitals and heliports but other than this you should be pretty sweet considering the usual restrictions observed in cities.
+Note that you will need to apply for a local permit to take off from municipal or foreshore reserves of Greater Geelong.
+You can apply for a permit here; its free and valid for 2 years.

 ✅ Sweet spots to fly your UAV around Geelong: